lucky-wolf/DW2-XL/README.md

   - Have a 5th level of splinter (boarding pod)
   - Have repeatables techs for their splinter pods
 - Added an improved basic crew module (v2) and adjusted the crew modules to have a better progression
-- Tweaked Monarchy, Feudal, and Military Dictatorship governments to offer
+- Tweaked Monarchy, Feudal, and Stratocracy governments to offer
   - Improved crew systems
   - Progress towards either standard crew systems (Monarchy) or marine barracks (Feudalism, Dictatorship)
   - Royal Palace